Toccata and Fugue in D minor, BWV 565: Arrangements for symphony orchestra

 Around the same time as Grace made comparisons with an orchestral version in his performance suggestions, Edward Elgar was producing orchestrations of two organ pieces by Bach, which did not include BWV 565.
 Elgar did not particularly like the work, nor Schweitzer's glowing comments about it.

 In 1927, Leopold Stokowski recorded his orchestration of BWV 565 with the Philadelphia Orchestra.
 Soon the idea was emulated by other musicians.
 An orchestration was performed in Carnegie Hall in 1928, Henry Wood (pseudonymously, as "Paul Klenovsky") arranged his orchestration before the end of the decade.
-By the mid 1930s, Leonidas Leonardi had published his orchestration, and Alois Melichar's orchestration was recorded in 1939.
+By the mid-1930s, Leonidas Leonardi had published his orchestration, and Alois Melichar's orchestration was recorded in 1939.

 In 1947, Eugene Ormandy recorded his orchestration of the piece with the Philadelphia Orchestra.
 The score of Stokowski's arrangement was published in 1952.
-Other orchestrations of the piece were provided by Fabien Sevitzky, René Leibowitz (1958), Lucien Cailliet (1967) and Stanisław Skrowaczewski (1968).
+Other orchestrations of the piece were provided by Fabien Sevitzky, René Leibowitz (1958), Lucien Cailliet (1967), Stanisław Skrowaczewski (1968) and Andrew Davis (2023–2024).